 But there are exceptions to the rule.
-Here are a few ideas of things to do if you spend New Year’s Day in Lisbon.
+Here are a few ideas for things to do if you spend New Year’s Day in Lisbon.

 New Year’s Day Activities

-- Get lost on the narrow the streets of Alfama.
-Even though you won’t have the chance to visit the Castelo de São Jorge, being closed on 1 January, you’ll have Alfama all for yourself.
+Even though you won’t have the chance to visit São Jorge Castle, closed on 1 January, you’ll have Alfama all for yourself.
 Check out this and a variety of other Lisbon walking itineraries.

-- Make the most of the last few days of the Wonderland Lisboa in Parque Eduardo VII at Marquês de Pombal, where you can ice skate and take a ride on the gigantic wheel.
+Make the most of the last few days of the Wonderland Lisboa in Parque Eduardo VII above Marquês de Pombal, where you can ice skate and take a ride on the gigantic wheel.

-- Take the train at Cais do Sodré station to Carcavelos for the traditional new year’s dive, then head to Cascais and cycle along the coast to Guincho, making a detour to visit Cabo da Roca and Boca do Inferno.
+Take the train to Carcavelos for the traditional new year’s dive, then head to Cascais and cycle along the coast to Guincho, making a detour to visit Cabo da Roca and Boca do Inferno.

 New Year’s Day After Dark

-As night draws in, there’s still plenty to do on New Year’s Day:
+As night draws in, there’s still plenty to do on New Year’s Day in Lisbon:

-- Watch the New Year’s Day Concert of the Lisbon Metropolitan Orchestra at the Centro Cultural de Belém (CCB).
-The concert starts at 5pm.
+The concert by the Lisbon Metropolitan Orchestra is held at Centro Cultural de Belém (CCB) and starts at 5pm.

-- Go to the movies – unlike museums and stores, cinemas are open on 1 January, and you can watch films in their original version (in Portugal, we prefer subtitles to dubbing).
+Unlike museums and shops, Lisbon movie theatres are generally open on 1 January, and you can watch films in their original version (in Portugal, we prefer subtitles to dubbing).

 Travelling in Lisbon on New Year’s Day

-Being a public holiday, public transport run on 1 January at a reduced frequency.
+Being a public holiday, public transport runs on 1 January at a reduced frequency.